MinecraftServerControl/mscs/README.md

     sudo mscs start

-To create a world named alpha, issue the command:
+To create a world named `alpha` on the default port `25565`, issue the command:

     sudo mscs create alpha 25565

-To start just the world named alpha, issue the command:
+To start just the world named `alpha`, issue the command:

     sudo mscs start alpha